Civil Legal Services for Veterans and Their Families

 About the Center

-The University of Wisconsin Law School Pro Bono Program, in partnership with the Dane County Bar Association, and the Dane County Veterans Service Office has developed a resource for local veterans in need of civil legal assistance: the Veterans Law Center (VLC).
-Funding is provided by Habush, Habush & Rottier S.C., Porchlight, Inc., the State Bar of Wisconsin, and Zion Lutheran Church.
-In addition to the generous donations, the VLC could not operate without these volunteer efforts of Karen McKenzie, a paralegal from Winner, Wixson & Pernitz.
+The University of Wisconsin Law School Pro Bono Program, in partnership with the Dane County Bar Association, and the Dane County Veterans Service Office developed the Veterans Law Center in 2011.
+Funding is provided by Habush, Habush & Rottier S.C., Porchlight, Inc., the State Bar of Wisconsin, Epic and Zion Lutheran Church.

 Having a central resource for veterans seeking legal assistance helps alleviate the challenges faced by local veterans.
 Fewer veterans miss out on receiving quality legal information simply because they are not sure where to go for help.
 VLC serves as this central resource and it consistently provides accurate legal information for veterans in need.